Syntax¶

 Caution

-", or the game will not properly recognize the path.
+Regardless of the operating system, do not use the backslash "\", or the game will not properly recognize the path.

-The below table summarises path shortcuts:
+The below table summarizes path shortcuts:

 Symbol |